Time-dependent weak rate of convergence for functions of generalized bounded variation: Introduction

 \section{Introduction}

-The objective of this paper is to study the rate of convergence of a finite-difference approximation scheme for the backward heat equation with an irregular terminal condition.
-Convergence rates of finite-difference schemes for parabolic boundary value problems have been studied during the past decades (see e.g.~\cite{Dong}, \cite{Juncosa}, \cite{Lindhagen}, \cite{Reynolds} and \cite{Zhu}) with varying assumptions on the regularity of the initial/terminal condition, the domain of the solution, properties of the possible boundary data etc. Naturally, several techniques have been proposed in order to study the convergence.
+The objective of this paper is to study the rate of convergence of a finite-difference approximation scheme for the backward heat equation.
+The error analysis is carried out for a large class of exponentially bounded terminal condition functions which have bounded variation on compact intervals or which are locally H\"older continuous.

+During the past decades, convergence rates of finite-difference schemes for parabolic boundary value problems have been studied with varying assumptions on the regularity of the initial/terminal condition, the domain of the solution, properties of the possible boundary data etc.~(see e.g.~\cite{Dong}, \cite{Juncosa}, \cite{Lindhagen}, \cite{Reynolds}, and \cite{Zhu}).
+In order to study the convergence, several techniques have been applied.
 Our approach is probabilistic: The solution of the PDE is represented in terms of Brownian motion, and the approximation scheme is realized using an appropriately scaled sequence of simple symmetric random walks in the same probability space, in the spirit of Donsker's theorem.
-This method produces error bounds which are not uniform over the time-nets under consideration, and hence the time-dependence of the error is of particular interest here.
+The potential discontinuities of the terminal function produce error bounds which are not uniform over the time-nets under consideration, and hence the time-dependence of the error is of particular interest here.

 To explain our setting in more detail, fix a finite time horizon $T > 0$, a constant $\sigma > 0$, and consider the backward heat equation

 The terminal condition $g : \R \to \R$ is assumed to belong to the class $\gbv$ consisting of exponentially bounded functions that have bounded variation on compact intervals (see Definition \ref{DefinitionGBV} for the precise description of $\gbv$).
 The stochastic solution of the problem (\ref{heat-eq}) is given by